Phil Roper: International career

 Roper made his international debut in 2013.
 He competed for England in the men's hockey tournament at the 2014 Commonwealth Games where he won a bronze medal.
 On 24 May 2017 he was named as one of a three-man captaincy group, for England and Great Britain.
 It was a new captaincy structure for the men's international teams.
 He represented England and won a bronze medal at the 2018 Commonwealth Games in Gold Coast.

 On 28 May 2021, he was selected in the England squad for the 2021 EuroHockey Championship and was selected to represent Great Britain for the delayed 2020 Olympic Games in Tokyo.

 He won a bronze medal with England in the Men's tournament at the 2022 Commonwealth Games in Birmingham and won a silver medal with England at the 2023 Men's EuroHockey Championship in Mönchengladbach.

 He was selected to represent Great Britain at the 2024 Summer Olympics.
 The team went out in the quarter-finals after losing a penalty shootout to India.

+He won another Premier league title with Old Georgians in 2026.